 - aches and pains

 - putting on, or losing weight

 - chest pains or tightness in your chest

-- drinking alcohol, smoking or taking illegal drugs to relax
+- drink alcohol, smoke or take illegal drugs to relax

-If you have work-related stress, you may find that as well as having some or all of the symptoms listed above, you:
+If you’re experiencing excessive levels of work-related stress, you may find that as well as having some or all of the effects above, you:

 - often rush to get things done